ramandeepSingh122/Global-AI-Job-Market-Analysis-2024-2025/README.md

 3.Company & industry insights
 4.Location analysis & insights
 5.Time trends and analysis
-Dashboard can be find in the following Power Bi file.
+Dashboard can be find in the following Power Bi file.[Project1.bi.pbix](Project1.bi.pbix)

 **Predictive Analysis**
 We built a model to predict AI job salaries based on factors like job title, experience level, skills, location, and company size.